UditSax3na/BusinessCentralThings/Progress-tracking.md

 ---

+### date - 11 sept 25
+- Created a new layout with the action button to display a report.

+---

 ## Issues
 ### date - 10 sept 25
 - if purchase quote is created for all three vendors there may bhi few quotes which will be duplicated because of the similar amount of items